os-js/manual.os-js.org/src/config/README.md

 # Configuration

-You can find the configuration files (by default) in `src/conf/` directory.
+You can find the configuration files (by default) in `src/client/config.js`, `src/server/config.js` and `src/client/webpack.config.js`.

 > NOTE: This list is not complete.
 See `src/config.js` in `@osjs/client` and `@osjs/server` for more information.